meteor/blaze-tutorial/tutorial/simple-todos/01-creating-app.md

 Also, the `body` section can be referenced in your JavaScript with `Template.body`.
 Think of it as a special "parent" template, that can include the other child templates.

-All of the code in your HTML files is compiled with [Meteor's Spacebars compiler](http://blazejs.org/api/spacebars.html).
+All of the code in your HTML files will be compiled with [Meteor's Spacebars compiler](http://blazejs.org/api/spacebars.html).
 Spacebars uses statements surrounded by double curly braces such as `{% raw %}{{#each}}{% endraw %}` and `{% raw %}{{#if}}{% endraw %}` to let you add logic and data to your views.

 You can pass data into templates from your JavaScript code by defining helpers.
 In the code above, we defined a helper called `tasks` on `Template.body` that returns an array.
 Inside the body tag of the HTML, we can use `{% raw %}{{#each tasks}}{% endraw %}` to iterate over the array and insert a `task` template for each value.
 Inside the `#each` block, we can display the `text` property of each array item using `{% raw %}{{text}}{% endraw %}`.

 ## 1.6 Mobile look

 Let's see how your app is looking on Mobile.
-You can simulate a mobile environment by `right clicking` your app in the browser (we are assuming you are using Google Chrome, as it is the most popular browser today) and then `inspect`, this will open a new window inside your browser called `Dev Tools`.
+You can simulate a mobile environment by `right clicking` your app in the browser (we are assuming you are using Google Chrome, as it is the most popular browser) and then `inspect`, this will open a new window inside your browser called `Dev Tools`.
 In the `Dev Tools` you have a small icon showing a Mobile device and a Tablet:

 <img width="500px" src="/simple-todos/assets/step01-dev-tools-mobile-toggle.png"/>

-Click on it and then select the phone that you want to simulate and in the top bar.
+Click on it and then select the phone that you want to simulate and in the top nav bar.

-> You can also check your app in your cellphone.
+> You can also check your app in your personal cellphone.
 To do so, connect to your App using your local IP in the navigation browser of your mobile browser.
 >
-> This command should print your local IP for you on Unix systems at least `ifconfig | grep "inet " | grep -Fv 127.0.0.1 | awk '{print $2}'`
+> This command should print your local IP for you on Unix systems `ifconfig | grep "inet " | grep -Fv 127.0.0.1 | awk '{print $2}'`

-You will see something like this:
+You should see the following:

 <img width="200px" src="/simple-todos/assets/step01-mobile-without-meta-tags.png"/>

-As you can see everything is small as we are not adjusting the view port for mobile devices.
+As you can see, everything is small, as we are not adjusting the view port for mobile devices.
 You can fix this and other similar issues by adding these lines to your `client/main.html` file, inside the `head` tag, after the `title`.

 `client/main.html`
 ```html